Creating Custom Balusters and Railing Panels

 • To specify a custom Panel, click the Library button next to the Type option in the Panels section.

-5. In the Select Library Object dialog which opens next, browse to the User catalog and select the custom baluster, newel or panel created earlier, then OK.
+5. In the Select Library Object dialog which opens next, browse to the User Catalog and select the custom baluster, newel, or panel created earlier, then click OK.

-7. Once all desired changes are made, click OK to close out of the dialog and take a Camera view to see the results.
+7. Once all desired changes have been made, click OK and create a Camera view to see the results.

 Camera view of the railing with custom balusters